biojava/biojava.github.io/wiki/BioJava:BioJavaXDocs.md

 the location.

 The concept of circularity is not understood by BioSQL, so this information will be lost if you persist it to a database.

-8. Union.
+### Union

 The union of any two locations X and Y that do not overlap (see section on overlapping locations), or that overlap but on different strands, is